19hours/sg-statutes/Acts/Carriage by Air Act.md

 [(3) The carrier shall sign prior to the loading of the cargo on board the aircraft.]

-(4) The signature of the carrier may be stamped; that of the consignor may be printed or stamped.
+(4) The signature of the carrier may be stamped; that of the consignor may be printed or stamped\.

-(5) If, at the request of the consignor, the carrier makes out the air waybill, he shall be deemed, subject to proof to the contrary, to have done so on behalf of the consignor.
+(5) If, at the request of the consignor, the carrier makes out the air waybill, he shall be deemed, subject to proof to the contrary, to have done so on behalf of the consignor\.

 Article 7